 The UK has an ethical duty to help small-scale farmers combat the effects of climate change, because it sources much of its food from climate-stressed areas, and because it will increasingly have to deal with the impacts of climate migration.

 Exporting industrial-agricultural systems that lock subsistence farmers into technologies they can’t afford isn’t the answer.
-We must use our research and innovation expertise to support agro-ecological approaches worldwide that conserve resources, protect the natural environment and reduce greenhouse gas emissions for current and future generations.
+We must use our research and innovation expertise to support agro-ecological approaches worldwide that conserve resources, protect the natural environment and tackle the climate emergency – for current and future generations.

 Leaving the EU - an opportunity to set food, farming and land use on a different trajectory?